Civil, Construction and Environmental Engineering

 Urban Transportation Planning

-The course will provide a foundation in urban transportation planning, including an introduction to the planning process, software associated with transportation modeling and conducting transportation planning and traffic impact studies.
+This course provides a foundation in urban transportation planning, covering the planning process, relevant transportation modeling software, and the conduct of transportation planning and traffic impact studies.
+The course emphasizes integrating technical analysis with planning principles to develop safe, efficient, and sustainable urban transportation systems.

 CE